 - You may need to fill in data to fit with your community and state.
 NAEYC has gathered links to state-specific fact sheets created by national organizations in one, easy-to-find and easy-to-access location.
-We encourage you to start with this compilation and check out naeyc.org/ece-workforce-surveys for extensive national and state data you can use as well. - You should not select all of the options in each category.
-Please pick and choose the messages and data points that will work best for your community and the person you've identified to sign the proclamation! - · You should feel free to adapt the language to fit your community's context.
+We encourage you to start with NAEYC's new state fact sheets and workforce survey briefs for extensive national and state data, as well as this compilation of state data resources from our national advocacy partners. - You should not select all of the options in each category.
+Please pick and choose the messages and data points that will work best for your community and the person you've identified to sign the proclamation! - You should feel free to adapt the language to fit your community's context.